 Mastering Linear: How to Optimize Your Team's Project Management Experience

 In the fast-paced world of software development, having the right project management tool can make the difference between a team that thrives and one that struggles with coordination and visibility.
 Linear has emerged as a popular choice for engineering teams seeking a streamlined, developer-focused approach to issue tracking and project management.
 But how does it compare to alternatives, and how can you maximize its potential?
-Let's dive deep into what makes Linear work (or not work) for development teams.
+Let's dive deep into what makes Linear work (or not work) for development teams, and where teams often need a stronger planning layer around it.

 What is Linear?